-- 94. Conversion of the barn to one open market dwelling and one affordable dwelling to meet a local need would comply with planning policy in principle. - 95.
-We conclude that when taken as a whole the development would conserve the heritage significance of the barn. - 96.
-It would also conserve the character and appearance of the site and landscape more generally. - 97.
+110. Conversion of the barn to one open market dwelling and one affordable dwelling to meet a local need would comply with planning policy in principle.

+- 111. We conclude that when taken as a whole the development would conserve the heritage significance of the barn, subject to amendment of the proposed parking arrangements. - 112.
+It would also conserve the character and appearance of the site and landscape more generally, subject to amendment of the proposed parking arrangements. - 113.
 However, the creation of two independent dwellinghouses in such close proximity to the farm would result in unacceptable harm to the amenity of the occupiers because of noise and odour.
-Further, conflict with the movement of farm vehicles would risk the safety of the occupiers, contrary to policy DMC3.

-98. We therefore recommend that the application be refused.
+Further, conflict with the movement of farm vehicles would risk the safety of the occupiers, contrary to policy DMC3. - 114.
+Further, the lack of any firm climate change mitigation measures makes the development contrary to policy CC1. - 115.
+We therefore recommend that the application be refused.